-13.1 PIAB will not ordinarily transfer Personal Data to countries outside the European Economic Area (EEA) (unless, for example, we are corresponding with a Claimant or Respondent who resides overseas).
-In the event that this position changes, PIAB will comply with its obligations under Section 11 of the DPA by adopting one of the appropriate measures approved by the Data Protection Commissioner and the European Commission to ensure such transfers are lawful.
+13.1 PIAB will not ordinarily transfer Personal Data to countries outside the European Economic Area (EEA) (unless, for example, we are corresponding with a Claimant or Respondent who resides outside of the EEA).
+If any data is processed outside of the European Economic Area (EEA), PIAB will ensure there are measures in place in association with the processor to ensure this is consistent with GDPR.
+PIAB will comply with its obligations under data protection legislation to ensure such transfers are lawful.